InterstellarOasis/map-rsmse_src.dpkdir/README.md

 RSMSE
 -----

 This is a map designed by Echon for the Gloom Quake Ⅱ modification and ported by bsp1t to Unvanquished.
-This project aims to enhance the map and fix some issues.
+This project enhances the map and fix some issues.

 History
 -------